patr1ckm/do_ldpred/README.md

 ### 4. Scores

 If scores=true, computes polygenic scores for the ldpred weights (and original weights) using plink2 (that is, [Plink 1.9](https://www.cog-genomics.org/plink2) mapped to the command 'plink2')  to 5\_scores.

+## Monitoring Progress

+The log files contain the standard output and standard error from the commands that were run.
+They accurately capture the state of the program while it is running, in contrast to the SGE buffered output files which only write after completion.

+Errors in any step will cause the program to terminate.

 ## Disclaimer